-This year, Humber has become an Ambassador Campus for the Moose Hide Campaign.
+Humber is an Ambassador Campus for Moose Hide Campaign.
 This designation recognizes the college’s ongoing commitment to reconciliation and pledge to address violence on campus.

 Why moose hide?
 The inspiration came from the land, from the loving relationship between a father and daughter, from the stretch of highway known as the “Highway of Tears” where violence has taken so many loved ones, and from the spirit of the moose.
 Wearing the moose hide pin signifies your commitment to honour, respect, and protect the women and children in your life and to work together to end violence against women and children.

 Indigenous Education & Engagement (IE&E) is providing official moose hide pins for Humber community members to pin on their clothing and show their support.